cisagov/CSAF/README.md

 ### Description
 The purpose of this repository is to provide CSAF security advisories for ICS, OT, and Medical Devices.
 CSAF advisories are provided alongside every [new ICS Advisory](https://www.cisa.gov/news-events/cybersecurity-advisories), including those dating back to 2017.

-### OASIS Standard
+### OASIS CSAF 2.0 Standard
+CSAF is a standard for machine-readable security advisories developed by the [OASIS CSAF Technical Committee](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=csaf).
-CSAF Security Advisory files were designed following the standard published by [OASIS Open](https://docs.oasis-open.org/csaf/csaf/v2.0/os/csaf-v2.0-os.html).
+CSAF enables individuals and organizations to successfully disclose and consume security advisories in machine-readable format.
+The standard also specifies the distribution and discovery of CSAF documents.
+The CSAF Security Advisory files found in this repositroy were designed following the CSAF v2.0 standard published by [OASIS Open](https://docs.oasis-open.org/csaf/csaf/v2.0/os/csaf-v2.0-os.html).

 ### Contact
 Please submit issues to the Issues Tracker of the CSAF repository with any comments or questions.

 ### CISA CSAF Trusted Provider
-For details of CISA's CSAF Trusted Provider Role, including Public PGP key, visit [CISA CSAF Provider Metadata](https://www.cisa.gov/sites/default/files/csaf/provider-metadata.json)
+For details of CISA's CSAF Trusted Provider Role, including Public PGP key, visit [CISA CSAF Provider Metadata](https://www.cisa.gov/sites/default/files/csaf/provider-metadata.json).